All Episodes

 Now, what he obviously doesn't know is that the FBI was actually at Mar-a-Lago in the very room with the classified documents.

-Uh They had an up, you know, up close view of everything.
+They had an up-close view of everything.

-They chose not to do anything except a couple of days later they called and said, Would you mind putting an extra lock on the door?
+They chose not to do anything except a couple of days later they called and said, would you mind putting an extra lock on the door?

 And he just then cites the indictment that according to the indictment, he not only refused to return the documents for many months, but he also obstructed justice by enlisting others to destroy evidence and then lie about it.

-Um in contrast, Mr. Biden turned in classified documents.
+In contrast, Mr. Biden turned in classified documents.

-They they basically colluded with him.
+They basically colluded with him.

 Now, to answer your question about Merrick Garland, I don't think Merrick Garland cares.

-That's why Jim Jordan and the House Judiciary Committee is looking into whether our DOJ has been weaponized and and politicized and whether the same thing was going on with the FBI.
+That's why Jim Jordan and the House Judiciary Committee is looking into whether our DOJ has been weaponized and politicized and whether the same thing was going on with the FBI.

-And I think the obvious answer just using the Clinton model and the Joe Biden model, and then the treatment of Donald Trump, that is unequal justice under the law.
+And I think the obvious answer, just using the Clinton model and the Joe Biden model and then the treatment of Donald Trump, that is unequal justice under the law.

 That's a dual justice system.